094459/newsletter-oss-projects/README.md

 [kro](https://aws-oss.beachgeek.co.uk/468) This project aims to simplify the creation and management of complex custom resources for Kubernetes.
 Kube Resource Orchestrator (kro) provides a powerful abstraction layer that allows you to define complex multi-resource constructs as reusable components in your applications and systems.
 You define these using kro's fundamental custom resource, ResourceGroup.
 This resource serves as a blueprint for creating and managing collections of underlying Kubernetes resources.
 With kro, you define custom resources as your fundamental building blocks for Kubernetes.
 These building blocks can include other Kubernetes resources, either native or custom, and can specify the dependencies between them.
 This lets you define complex custom resources, and include default configurations for their use.
 The kro controller will determine the dependencies between resources, establish the correct order of operations to create and configure them, and then dynamically create and manage all of the underlying resources for you. kro is Kubernetes native and integrates seamlessly with existing tools to preserve familiar processes and interfaces. (#205)

+**lazy-ecs**

+[lazy-ecs](https://aws-oss.beachgeek.co.uk/4j5) is a tool from **Janne Sinivirta** that provides a new CLI tool for working with Amazon ECS, and specifically for navigating Amazon ECS Clusters.
+Check out the README to find out what you can do with this. (#214)

 **llrt**

 [llrt](https://aws-oss.beachgeek.co.uk/3mm) - Low Latency Runtime (LLRT) is a lightweight JavaScript runtime designed to address the growing demand for fast and efficient Serverless applications.
 LLRT offers up to over 10x faster startup and up to 2x overall lower cost compared to other JavaScript runtimes running on AWS Lambda.
 It's is built in Rust, utilising QuickJS as JavaScript engine, ensuring efficient memory usage and swift startup. (#188)